luminix-cms/backend/docs/2b-validation.md

 ## Validator Class

 It is possible to create a class for validation rules and use it in the model.
-This is a way to keep the model clean and organized.
-The class must have the `\Luminix\Backend\Validation\ValidatedBy` attribute, which receives the model class as an argument.
+This is a way to separate concerns in your code.
+The class must have the `\Luminix\Backend\Validation\ValidatedBy` attribute, which receives the validator class as an argument.
 In order to use this feature, the model must **not** have the `getValidationRules` method implemented.

 ```php
 use Luminix\Backend\Validation\ValidatedBy;